 Initial Jurisdiction under the UCCJEA

-Where there are no custody orders already in place, whichever state is the child’s “home state” will have jurisdiction to enter custody orders.
+When there are no custody orders in place, whichever state is the child’s “home state” will have jurisdiction to enter custody orders.
 Under the UCCJEA, the “home state” is the state in which the child has lived with a parent (or person acting as a parent) for at least 6 consecutive months immediately before the custody case is filed.
 For a child less than 6-months old, the home state is the state in which the child has lived from birth.
-The home state has the exclusive right to exercise jurisdiction and enter custody orders—or, to choose not to do so in favor of another state.
+The home state has the exclusive right to exercise jurisdiction and enter custody orders.
+The “home state” can also choose not to do so in favor of another state.

-Sometimes there will not be a “home state” under this definition.
-When that happens, another state may assert jurisdiction to enter initial custody orders if the child and at least one parent have a “significant connection” with that state—in some way other than simply being physically present in that state, and, “substantial evidence” can be found in that state concerning the child’s care, protection, training, and relationships.
+Sometimes there will be no “home state” under this definition.
+When that happens, another state may assert jurisdiction to enter initial custody orders if the child and at least one parent have a “significant connection” with that state.
+This means a “significant connection” in some way other than simply being physically present in that state, and, “substantial evidence” can be found in that state concerning the child’s care, protection, training, and relationships.

-A state may also assert jurisdiction to make an initial custody order if all other states that might have jurisdiction have declined to exercise jurisdiction on the grounds that the state in question is a “more appropriate forum” to make the custody determination, or, if there is simply no other state that would have jurisdiction under any of the basis described.
+A state may also assert jurisdiction to make an initial custody order if all other states that might have jurisdiction have declined to exercise jurisdiction because the state in question is a “more appropriate forum” to make the custody determination.
+A state can also assert jurisdiction when there is simply no other state that would have jurisdiction under any of the basis described.
 The more appropriate forum analysis looks at circumstances such as:

 - Where the evidence and witnesses are located;